Skip to main content

 The Structural Divide in Wellness Programs

-The degree of privacy you are afforded hinges on a critical structural distinction ∞ whether the wellness program is an integrated component of your or a standalone offering provided directly by your employer.
+The degree of privacy you are afforded hinges on a critical structural distinction ∞ whether the wellness program is an integrated component of your group health plan or a standalone offering provided directly by your employer.
 This is the single most important factor determining the level of protection your health data receives.

 One path places your information under a formidable legal shield, while the other leaves it in a more ambiguous space.
 Recognizing which path your company has chosen is essential for you to make an informed decision about participation.